Bambi-1942

 During the film’s famous gut-wrenching scene, tragedy occurs, and violence disrupts the peaceful forest, leaving Bambi alone, lost, and devastated, forced into a cruel world of tragedy, realism, and responsibility.

 These characters are Bambi’s best friends.
-The dripping teardrop that oozes from Bambi’s eye is unable to be forgotten.
+The dripping teardrop that oozes from Bambi’s eye can never be forgotten.

-This is nice as it shows the power and the bond between the creatures- they are united as a family and take care of one another.
+This is nice as it shows the power and bond between the creatures- they are united as a family and take care of one another.
 I love this message, especially as young people will watch the film for the first time.

 There is also a sweet romance offered between Bambi and Faline.

-Visually, each frame is a drawing set against a still, and is magical to watch and marvel at the amount of work that undoubtedly went into this preparation.
+Visually, each frame is a drawing set against a still, and magical to watch and marvel at the amount of work that undoubtedly went into this preparation.

 In the end, the circle of life takes place.
 Bambi becomes the Great Prince of the Forest, replacing his father as the protector.
 Now all grown up with two tiny babies of his own, he must protect his family and friends.